-- Where a sum is paid a person after the cessation of his business, which if it had been paid prior to the cessation, would have been deductible in computing his gains or profits from that business, it shall be deducted in ascertaining his total income for the year of income in which it paid.
+- Where a sum is paid by a person after the cessation of his business, which if it had been paid prior to the cessation, would have been deductible in computing his gains or profits from that business, it shall be deducted in ascertaining his total income for the year of income in which it paid.
 (Sec.
 28)

 - The amount of loss brought forward from previous year’s income.
 The losses should be on the basis of specified sources of income.
 Sec.
 15 (7) (e).